LIST-LUXEMBOURG/app4cam-backend/README.md

 2. Start service: `systemctl --user start app4cam-backend`
 3. Verify the service is running: `systemctl --user status app4cam-backend`

+You can check the service logs with the following command: `journalctl --user -u app4cam-backend -e`

 ### 9. For continuous deployment (CD) only

 If you have set up the frontend already, you just need to do step 4.